“I got pregnant when I was 19.

 Embrace your journey as a young mom and know that this is a gift not everyone gets in life.”

 This story was submitted to Love What Matters by Mandy Eagleshield of Hermiston, Oregon.
-You can follow her journey on Instagram and her blog.
+You can follow her journey on Instagram.
 Submit your own here and be sure to subscribe to our free email newsletter for our best stories.

 Read more inspiring stories like this: